miguelraz/miguelraz.github.io/diary.md

 ```
 CONTEO: 2640

+27. Copy pasting to the system clipboard in Vim is easier with `select the text -> "+y`.
+Also `t` will go to just before a character `F` will search a char backwards, and `}` will go to the end of a paragraph.

+28. It seems the `Savitzky-Golay` filter is very - VERY - interesting for a lot of computing people.
+Really need to get into parallelizing it and figuring out the GPU part.
+- [ ] Investigate why it was not 4x as fast with Float32s as with Float64s.
+- [ ] Check for other applications [in this cool presentaiton](https://sites.middlebury.edu/dunham/files/2017/07/MC2-004-Signal-Processing-in-a-Physics-Experiment-2017-July-11-FINAL.pdf)

 ### 14/11/2020

 25. Found an absolutely amazing post about learning Z3 as if it were [Lisp syntactically](https://www.craigstuntz.com/posts/2015-03-05-provable-optimization-with-microsoft-z3.html).